sailfishos/docs.sailfishos.org/Support/Releases/Known_Issues/README.md

     <tbody>
         <tr>
           <td>All</td>
-          <td>Bluetooth devices are not supported by Android App Support with the exception of speakers.</td>
+          <td>Bluetooth devices are not supported by Android App Support with the exception of speakers.<br /><a href="https://forum.sailfishos.org/t/3120">Forum</a></td>
           <td>All</td>
           <td></td>
         </tr>
         <tr>
           <td>All</td>
           <td>Flashing Sailfish X might fail (often caused by issues with USB ports).
-Please read <a href="https://jolla.zendesk.com/hc/en-us/articles/360012031854">this article</a>.</td>
+Please read <a href="/Support/Help_Articles/Flashing_Troubleshooting/">this article</a>.</td>
           <td>All</td>
           <td></td>
         </tr>
         <tr>
           <td>Xperia X, Jolla Tablet</td>
-          <td>Manual Android app installation from the terminal or file managers is currently not working on the Android 4.4 version of Android App Support on Sailfish OS 4.4.
+          <td>FIXED.<br />Manual Android app installation from the terminal or file managers is currently not working on the Android 4.4 version of Android App Support on Sailfish OS 4.4.
 To solve this, disable sandboxing for this handler by editing the file <code>/usr/share/applications/apkd-mime-handler.desktop</code> and adding the following to the end of the file:
 <div markdown="1">

 ```ini